uccser/cs-field-guide/csfieldguide/chapters/content/en/big-data/sections/analysis.md

 {panel end}

+## Data Stream Analysis

+Data stream analysis is about taking actions based on a series of events that have just happened, rather than collecting data and processing it later.
+This approach involves creating "pipelines" that connect streams of raw data with processing systems.
+This is also referred to as analysing and extracting information from data that is "in motion".

+For some applications it can be crucial for data to be analysed in real time, as quickly as the data is being produced.
+This is because in some situations data can very quickly lose its "value", and decisions based on this data need to be made quickly.
+If these decisions are not made within a particular time frame the data may be lost, be out of date, or may no longer be of use.
+For example, a website may want to fine tune their advertising as they track a user browsing their products.
+Being able to analyse the users interests quickly means they can choose what advertisements to show them on the next page each time they click a link.
+If this analysis takes too long however, by the time the system chooses what advertisements to use, the user may have closed the tab and left the website!
+The data that was produced by their clicks has lost much of its value by this point.

+A more serious example could be notifying citizens about national emergencies, such as an incoming hurricane.
+If the decision to send out an emergency text message takes too long there could be dire consequences.
+Data from environmental sensors is being collected constantly and data stream analytics can be hugely beneficial for monitoring and using this data.

+We can also refer back to our example of EFTPOS and credit card transactions in section 17.2 on Velocity, if this data is not being analysed and processed in real time then the system will not be of use.
+Decisions like whether a transaction is accepted or not can’t be happening slower than the transactions are being made, otherwise the whole system will break down!

 ## Challenges of Analysis

 We have explained just a few of the techniques used to analyse Big Data, and there are obviously many more that you may come across in further reading.
 Part of what makes analysing Big Data so challenging is that simply picking which analysis technique to use can influence your results, and is another way for bias to influence studies.
 In addition, with so much raw data available and heuristics needed to efficiently find interesting patterns in subsets of the data, it can be easy to manipulate results intentionally or unintentionally.
 But doing this can sometimes result in a conclusion too specialised to one group, and can remove the opportunity to find other interesting trends in the data.

+When analysing Big Data it is important to think about why you are using the particular analysis method you have chosen, where your data has come from, how it was collected, and how you can best use it for your specific application.